CouncilDataProject/cdptools_v2/deploy/README.md

 pipelines.
 Currently at `v2.0.0` launch of the project, the idea of _"backfilling"_ was pushed to a later date because of how costly this can be (upwards of $10,000).
-Instead, pipelines at `v2.0.0` launch only have forward gathering, in this case, CDP-Seattle, runs the `EventGatherPipeline` continuously on a high network speed, low CPU, low storage, Google Cloud server every fifteen minutes and the `EventIndexPipeline` and `DecisionItemIndexPipeline` each on their own servers but the same server configuration as the `EventGatherPipeline` every two days.
+Instead, pipelines at `v2.0.0` launch only have forward gathering, in this case, CDP-Seattle, runs the `EventGatherPipeline` continuously on a high network speed, low CPU, low storage, Google Cloud server every fifteen minutes and the `EventIndexPipeline` and `MinutesItemIndexPipeline` each on their own servers but the same server configuration as the `EventGatherPipeline` every two days.
 These schedules can and should be adjusted to fit your needs.